What You Need to Know About Electrician Helper

 - Trace out short circuits in wiring, using test meter.

-Electrician Helpers state the following job skills are important in their day-to-day work.
+When polled, Electrician Helpers say the following skills are most frequently used in their jobs:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.